bappasahabapi/HealthSync/Readme.md

+🔲 run code:
+- first make an `env` file and paste the code from `.env.local`
+- npm install
+- npm run dev

+---

 ### 🩺 🏥 HealthSync:
 TypeScript,NodeJS, Express, Prisma, WEB RTC (via Agora.io), and PostgreSQL

 🚑 Smart HealthSync Management System | Patient–Doctor Communication Platform

-🔲 run code: npm run dev
 ---

-- Web Application Requirements (High level)
+**Web Application Requirements**

-HealthSync is a robust and comprehensive HealthSync management system designed to streamline communication and appointment processes between patients, doctors, and administrators.
+**HealthSync** is a robust and comprehensive HealthSync management system designed to streamline communication and appointment processes between patients, doctors, and administrators.
 The system incorporates cutting-edge technologies such as `NodeJS, Express, Prisma, WEB RTC (via Agora.io), and PostgreSQL `for efficient and